Love your Burial Ground Week & Churches Count on Nature – FAQs

 - You might want to offer coffees and teas.

 - You might want to buy a little equipment, like magnifying glasses and white plastic trays to catch minibeasts.
-The Field Studies Council www.field-studies-council.org/ has excellent fold-out charts for less than £5 each including one on the Wildlife in Burial Grounds which has an array of the more common species found in churchyards.
+The Field Studies Council www.field-studies-council.org/ has excellent fold-out charts for less than £5 each including one on the Wildlife in Burial Grounds which has an array of the more common species found in churchyards - one of these will be sent to you free of charge when you register your event.
 You might buy a few more including Top 50 Garden Birds, Butterflies, Shield Bugs, Ladybirds, Tree Name Trail.
 Or if you like a challenge, Churchyard Lichens or Grasses.

 Email Caring for God's Acre at [email protected] and ask for your free hard copy of their Starter Guide to get going - also available in English and Welsh downloads .
 You can view it on the website here.
 In addition, we will send you a copy of our FSC chart, Wildlife in Burial Grounds.